 April 9: Launched cake delivery service, with four options, plus a rotating by-the-slice menu at Hulu.

-Update 4: TRB opened a new casual dining venue called Peach, close to HULU WAB on October 9. sandwiches, salads, burgers, pastas, juices and more.
+October 9: Opened a new casual dining venue called Peach, close to Hulu Shunyi, featuring sandwiches, salads, burgers, pastas, juices and more.

 Hey!
 If this site helped you find new bars, restaurants, foods and drinks, or saved you money with deals here and here, help cover the hosting and other costs with a WeChat or PayPal donation.
 Also get updates via Twitter, Instagram and Facebook.
 And check out my sibling sites, Grape Wall of China, World Baijiu Day and World Marselan Day.